AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     nf t = qᴺ (Tmᴺ t uᶜᴺ)
 ~~~

 At first, it can be difficult to build a mental model of the operation of the algorithm.
-On the highest level, normalization alternates between evaluation and quoting: a term is first evaluated, then if it is a function, its semantic function is applied to a "blocking" input and we quote the result, which can be a semantic function again.
+On the highest level, normalization alternates between evaluation and quoting: a term is first evaluated, then if it has a function type, its semantic value is applied to a "blocking" input and we quote the result, which can be a semantic function again.
 This evaluate-quote alternation proceeds until the result is not a function but a base value.
-Note that although `qᴺ` does not directly call `Tmᴺ`, it does apply semantic functions, which may *internally* call `Tmᴺ`{.agda}.
+Note that although `qᴺ` does not directly call `Tmᴺ`, it does apply semantic functions, and this application results in an *internal* call to `Tmᴺ`{.agda}, accordingly to the definition of semantic application.

 In fact, this encapsulation of recursive `Tmᴺ` calls is a crucial detail which makes this whole definition structurally recursive and thus total.
 In the `(Tmᴺ (lam t) Γᴺ = λ σ aᴺ → Tmᴺ t (Conᴺₑ σ Γᴺ , aᴺ))`{.agda} clause, the recursive `Tmᴺ`{.agda} call is evidently structural, and because it happens under a *metatheoretic* lambda, semantic functions can be applied to *any* value in any definition without compromising structurality.